Take Back The Tech!: Campaigns and recognition

-The biggest campaign, Take Back The Tech! participates in is the annual 16 Days of Activism Against Gender-Based Violence (November 25 – December 10).

 Throughout the year, Take Back the Tech! runs smaller campaigns, publishes articles and zines and organizes events.

 In 2013, Bytes for All, Pakistan, the human rights organization that runs the local Take Back The Tech! campaign in Pakistan, was awarded the Avon Communication Award under the 'Innovative Campaign Award' category for leading an exemplary national campaign in Pakistan.
 The award was presented by Salma Hayek at the United Nations Headquarters.